craftcms/docs/docs/3.x/image-transforms.md

 # Image Transforms

-Rather than requiring that everyone upload images at a certain size, Craft lets you define “image transforms”, which set those rules on Craft’s end instead.
-Transforms are _non-destructive_, meaning that they have no effect on the original image that was uploaded.
+Instead of requiring content editors to upload images at a certain size, Craft lets you define “image transforms” for automatically manipulating images on demand.
+Transforms are _non-destructive_, meaning they have no effect on the original uploaded image.

+Transforms can be defined both in the control panel and directly from templates or GraphQL queries.

 ## Defining Transforms from the Control Panel

-You can define transforms from the control panel by going to Settings → Assets → Image Transforms and clicking the “New Transform” button.
+You can define transforms from the control panel by navigating to Settings → Assets → Image Transforms and clicking the “New Transform” button.

 Each transform has the following settings: